-MICG is governed by a Board of Governors.
+MICG is governed by a BoG.
 The BoG is accountable for the performance of MICG and its good governance and the development of sound policies to enable MICG to achieve its vision, mission and primary objectives.

-The standards of conduct and behaviour of company directors in Malaysia are prescribed by the Companies Act 2015.
+The standards of conduct and behaviour of company directors in Malaysia are prescribed by the Companies Act 2016.
 They are also regulated by the common law and other legislation on topics relevant to companies, including taxation law, competition and consumer law and insolvency law.
 MICG believes that such standards apply to its BoG and its individual Governors to the fullest extent relevant to the Institute.
-Accordingly, MICG has developed its own Code of Conduct and Ethics for the BoG.
+Accordingly, MICG has developed its own Code of Conduct.
 It is published as a separate document but is nonetheless regarded as an integral part of this Charter.

-The principles of the Code of Conduct and Ethics are that:
+The principles of the Code of Conduct are that:

-(6) Governors must comply with the law, MICG’s Board Charter, the Code of Conduct and Ethics and the Institute’s policies and procedures, including the provisions of the Institute’s Whistle-Blowing Policy;
+- Governors must comply with the law, MICG’s Board Charter, the Code of Conduct and the Institute’s policies and procedures, including the provisions of the Institute’s Whistle-Blowing Policy;

-(7) Governors should avoid any circumstance which is, or could become in conflict with the interests of the Institute, including any related party transaction, and must disclose such circumstances to the Institute and obtain requisite approval from the Board of Governors.
+- Governors should avoid any circumstance which is, or could become in conflict with the interests of the Institute, including any related party transaction, and must disclose such circumstances to the Institute and obtain requisite approval from the BoG.